HMAS Adelaide (L01): Operational history

 On 5 January 2020, Adelaide sailed as part of Operation Bushfire Assist, assisting with the Royal Australian Navy's ongoing efforts to help evacuate people from bushfire zones that have become cut off by road and air due to conditions.

 On 18 January 2022, Adelaide departed from Sydney for Brisbane on its way to provide disaster relief to Tonga following the Hunga Tonga–Hunga Ha'apai eruption and tsunami.
-On 25 January, the Department of Defence confirmed that 23 crew members aboard the Adelaide had tested positive for COVID-19 while enroute to Tonga.
+On 25 January, the Department of Defence confirmed that 23 crew members aboard the Adelaide had tested positive for COVID-19 while en route to Tonga.
 On 26 January, the Adelaide docked in Tonga to make a contactless delivery to avoid COVID-19 transmissions.
 During its period at Tonga, the ship was crippled for several days when its main and backup power systems failed.
 It was reported that as a result of the power failure, most of the crew were forced to sleep "above deck".
 On 17 February, navy officials revealed the first power outage on 29 January was likely due to volcanic debris in seawater blocking the cooling systems of the ship's diesel generators, which eventually led to multiple system failures.
 The second outage on 30 January was a fault on the gas turbine.

 In September 2022, Adelaide participated in Exercise Trident, a joint amphibious landing exercise with the Singapore Armed Forces at the Shoalwater Bay Training Area.
 More than 1,600 personnel from both nations were involved, as well as two Republic of Singapore Navy landing platform docks (RSS Endurance and RSS Persistence), Chinook and Apache helicopters, and LHD Landing Craft (LLC).